CaptainLunar/x86-BasicCalculator/README.md

 Make calculator accept at least 10 operators all in order.
 No order of operations, calculator will calculate based on order given.
+Fix the darn thing.
+It doesn't work well.